-Use the show mac address-table notification command without any keywords to display whether the feature is enabled or disabled, the MAC notification interval, the maximum number of entries allowed in the history table, and the history table contents.
+Use the show mac address-table notification change command without keywords to see if the MAC address change notification feature is enabled or disabled, the MAC notification interval, the maximum number of entries allowed in the history table, and the history table contents.

-Use the interface keyword to display the flags for all interfaces.
+Use the interface keyword to display the notifications for all interfaces.
 If the interface-id is included, only the flags for that interface appear.